saybuser/SCIPPlan/README.md

 [2] Buser Say and Scott Sanner.
 [Metric Hybrid Factored Planning in Nonlinear Domains with Constraint Generation](https://link.springer.com/chapter/10.1007/978-3-030-19212-9_33).
 In CPAIOR, pages 502-518, 2019.

+## Implementation
+This version of SCIPPlan is implemented by Ari Gestetner as a part of the Monash FIT Summer Vacation project.

 [3] Buser Say.
 [Robust Metric Hybrid Planning in Stochastic Nonlinear Domains Using Mathematical Optimization](https://ojs.aaai.org/index.php/ICAPS/article/view/27216).
 In ICAPS, pages 375-383, 2023.

 [4] [SCIP](https://www.scipopt.org/)